 This is a judgement call.
 More categories results in the waste within each category being more homogeneous and offers more potential for reducing costs in treatment and disposal.
 But past a certain point there are diminishing returns.
 The downsides include too many containers, too much cognitive load on the employees (in the segregation), and too many opportunities for accidental cross-contamination.

 For legal reasons, you should have separate streams for

 If you normally generate these types.

-And for other reasons you should have separate streams for
+And for economic (cost-saving) reasons you should have separate streams for

 If you keep track of what comes into your facility, and keep track of where it goes inside the facility, you can have a more robust assessment of your waste.
 This is an internal management project and effort and not directly to waste identification but it helps.